wp-plugins/bulk-watermark/readme.txt

 This plugin allows you to watermark your previously uploaded images using a PNG image file with transparency as well as text signature.
 The user friendly settings page allows for control over the appearance of your watermark.
 You can set your watermarks to always be a specific percentage of the target image.
-This plugin will add the watermarks to ALL of the images in your wordpress uploads directory.
+This plugin will add the watermarks to ALL of the images in your WordPress uploads directory.
 Please BACK UP all of your uploads via FTP before using this plugin!

+<a href="http://mywebsiteadvisor.com/products-page/premium-wordpress-plugins/bulk-watermark-ultra/">**Upgrade to Bulk Watermark Ultra**</a> for advanced
+watermark features including:

+* Fully Adjustable Text and Image Watermark Positions
+* Highest Quality Watermarks using Image Re-sampling rather than Re-sizing
+* Lifetime Priority Support and Update License

 Check out the [Bulk Watermark Plugin for WordPress Video Tutorial](http://www.youtube.com/watch?v=XkFXBjfzw2I&hd=1):